-This week, our Lens-Artists guest host is Bren of Brashley Photography.
-She challenges us with, Bringing Softness, to our photos, a gift she eloquently showcases in her blog.
-With her introduction to the challenge, I immediately think of items that suggest softness.
+Bringing Softness, to our photos, is both a challenge and a gift if we can pull it off.
+I immediately think of items that suggest softness.
 Maybe you do too.
-Photos of clouds, blankets, lush fields, and even tender moments all come to mind.
+Photos of clouds, blankets, lush fields, and even tender moments come to mind.

-But her challenge takes us on another journey, a chance to step outside our box, our comfort zone.
+But the challenge takes us on a journey to step outside our box, and our comfort zone.
 In some respects, it feels like the chance to play with a new toy, with results that bring a fresh mood, or softness to my photos.

 I hope so.